2025-2026 Catalog 2025-2026 Catalog |

 ¿Quieres información en español?

-Colorado Mountain College does not discriminate on the basis of age, color, disability, gender identity, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, and family and genetic information, in its programs and activities as required by Title IX of the Education Amendments of 1972, Title II of the Americans with Disabilities Act of 1990, as amended, Section 504 of the Rehabilitation Act of 1973, Titles VI and VII of the Civil Rights Act of 1964, the Age Discrimination Act of 1975, the Genetic Information Nondiscrimination Act, the Colorado Anti-Discrimination Act, and as provided in other applicable statutes and College policies.
-The College prohibits sexual and gender-based harassment, including sexual assault, and other forms of interpersonal violence.
-Colorado Mountain College will take steps to assure that the lack of English language skills will not be a barrier to admission and participation in vocational education programs.
+Colorado Mountain College does not discriminate on the basis of age, color, disability, gender identity, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran status, and family and genetic information, in its programs and activities as required by Title IX of the Education Amendments of 1972, Title II of the Americans with Disabilities Act of 1990, as amended, Section 504 of the Rehabilitation Act of 1973, Titles VI and VII of the Civil Rights Act of 1964, the Age Discrimination Act of 1975, the Genetic Information Non-discrimination Act, the Colorado Anti-Discrimination Act, and as provided in other applicable statutes and college policies.
+The college prohibits sexual and gender-based harassment, including sexual assault, and other forms of interpersonal violence.
+Colorado Mountain College will take appropriate steps to ensure that the lack of English language skills will not be a barrier to admission and participation in vocational education programs.

-The College has established procedures for the filing and disposition of student and employee discrimination complaints.
+The college has established procedures for the filing and disposition of student and employee discrimination complaints.
 The procedures are available by selecting the following links:

 Student Inquiries

-The following person has been designated to serve as the overall coordinator of student inquiries under Title IX, the Disabilities Act, the Rehabilitation Act and other College policies prohibiting discrimination:
+The following person has been designated to serve as the overall coordinator of student inquiries under Title IX, the Disabilities Act, the Rehabilitation Act and other college policies prohibiting discrimination:

-Lisa Doak
+Lisa Runck

-Title IX coordinator
+Title IX Coordinator

 lrunck@coloradomtn.edu